documentnode/documentnode.io/release-notes/relnotes-1.2.129.md

 Please let us know (support at document dot io) if you spot any issues or are confused about anything mentioned in the documentation.

-## Optimised the performance of opening file
+## Optimized the performance of opening file

 In this version, we reduced the time spent on opening a document tab from 150-380 milliseconds to 0-20 milliseconds, for both the single-click and double-click events.
 This results in a much quicker response in UI.